erleben/pySoRo/README.md

       { }

-An finally we changed the get_vertices and get_texture_coordinates wrappers in the points class to create 2-dimensional buffers instead.
+Finally we changed the get_vertices and get_texture_coordinates wrappers in the points class to create 2-dimensional buffers instead.
 Like this